Shadow darner

 The shadow darner (Aeshna umbrosa) is a species of dragonfly in the family Aeshnidae.
 It is found in almost all of Canada and most states in the United States.

 Identification

 The shadow darner is a large dragonfly with a length of 68 to 78 mm.
 The base is brownish black in color.
 Greenish crescent-shaped spots are found at the top of the thorax.
 The sides of the thorax are marked with two yellowish to yellowish-green diagonal stripes.
 Its abdomen is marked with bluish green spots.
 The male shadow darner has paddle-shaped anal appendages.

 The naiad of the shadow darner is large in size, with a length of 38 to 43 mm.
 This naiad is long and slender, which is the typical shape of immature darners.
 It is mottled green and brown.
-The shadow darner has a vertically flattened cerci with a spike at the end, which is much brighter than the lance-tipped darner.
+The shadow darner has a vertically flattened cerci with a spike at the end.

 Distribution

 This dragonfly is found in most of the United States except the dry Southwest and in all of the provinces and territories of Canada.